 DTE Energy has nearly 4 million electric and gas meters scheduled to be read every month, although some go unread because of severe weather, dogs, locked gates or other access problems.

 "With advanced metering we will be able to achieve more than a 99 percent daily meter reading rate, which will eliminate the vast majority of estimated bills," Dow said.

-Itron will continue its pilot program work for DTE Energy and begin installation of the electric meters in Bloomfield Township later this month.
+Itron, a leading technology provider for the energy industry based in Liberty Lake, Wash., will continue its pilot program work for DTE Energy and begin installation of about 2,000 electric meters on Harsen's Island at the end of August.
 Installation is expected to be completed this year.

-After the system testing and evaluation process has been completed, installation is planned to spread throughout Detroit Edison's and Michigan Consolidated Gas Co.'s service areas on a community-by-community basis.
+After the system testing and evaluation process has been completed on Harsen's Island, installation is planned to spread throughout Detroit Edison's and Michigan Consolidated Gas Co.'s service areas on a community-by-community basis.
 Every electric meter in Southeast Michigan would be replaced with solid state meters and every gas meter would be modified with an advanced metering module.
 Customers would be notified when meter changes are scheduled in their communities.

 In future years, besides more accurate meter reading, the program will provide customers these benefits:

 Remote monitoring of the electric distribution network which will enable faster and more reliable power outage detection and restoration.